bcgov/prime-web/README.md

 Currently the e2e test runs through every screen of the app, filling in data on the inputs, then

+### Linting

+`ng lint`

+This is not specifically testing *per se*, but related.
+AngularCLI, with TSLint, will statically analyze the whole project and look for things like poorly indented code, untyped variables, inconsistent usage of single/double quotes, inconsistent class names.
+It is recommended you run `ng lint` periodically.
+This ensures the code is consistent across the entire app.

+Some, but not all, of the issues it identifies it can fix via the `ng lint --fix` command.

 ## Application Details

 ### Folder Structure